 The year of COVID-19 has been a year of mergers.
 Some organizations have become stronger during this challenging year and sought to expand their impact by joining forces with a similar organization.
 Other organizations, facing dwindling revenues, have paired with mission-aligned nonprofits to increase efficiency.

-Mission Minded has served multiple mergers over this past year.
+Mission Minded has served multiple mergers in its 20+ years.
 Some have thrived.
 Some have dissolved.
 And others are yet to be determined.
 One thing is clear, however; one factor stands above the rest as a key indicator of whether the merger will succeed or fail.

 Likely, the first indicator we would all expect to look to is mission.
 Do the organizations seek to accomplish the same things in the world?
 Surely a shared mission will bring them together.